 - A ruptured ectopic pregnancy can lead to sudden, severe sharp pains in the lower abdomen that can spread to the back.

 - Before this happens, there may be the typical symptoms of early pregnancy like

 This is a condition in which tissue, similar to that found inside the uterus, grows in other locations outside of the uterus.
 It is a very common condition.

-PID refers to an inflammation of the internal sex organs that usually results from spread of a sexually transmitted disease.
-It is usually caused by bacteria that spread from the vagina and cervix upward into the uterus, tubes and ovaries.
+PID refers to an inflammation of the internal sex organs that usually results from the spread of a sexually transmitted disease.
+It is usually caused by bacteria that spread from the vagina and cervix upward into the uterus, tubes, and ovaries.

 Interstitial cystitis or painful bladder syndrome

 This is a condition that results from chronic inflammation of the bladder.
 It can cause pain at any time of the month.

 - Symptoms typically get worse when the bladder is full (when you have to urinate).
 It can cause pain and tenderness in the low abdomen or pelvic area.
 Other possible symptoms are

 - feeling an urgent need to urinate.

 Inflammatory bowel disease (IBD), irritable bowel syndrome (IBS) and indigestion